-She notes, “the coolest thing about this hairstyle is, of course, the blue ombre color!
-Don’t you just love how the blue transitions into aqua, again, giving mermaid/unicorn vibes?”
+She notes, “The coolest thing about this hairstyle is the blue ombre color!
+Don’t you love how the blue transitions into aqua, again, giving mermaid/unicorn vibes?”

-These vibrant hues need to be washed in cool water only to prevent it from fading quickly and touch-ups every 8-10 weeks depending on how often you wash your hair.
+These vibrant hues must be washed in cool water only to prevent them from fading quickly, and touch-ups must be every 8-10 weeks depending on how often you wash your hair.